parisazeynaly/Stroke-prediction/README.md

-# 🫀 Stroke Prediction with Machine Learning
+#  Stroke Prediction with Machine Learning

 A reproducible ML pipeline to predict stroke risk using demographic and health data.
 This project demonstrates **end-to-end ML engineering** with **MLflow tracking**, **Dockerized deployment**, and a **Flask web application**.

 ---

-## 📌 Motivation
+##  Motivation
 Stroke is one of the leading causes of death and disability worldwide.
-Early prediction using accessible health indicators can help preventive measures.
+Early prediction using accessible health indicators can help with preventive measures.
 This repository provides a **case study** on applying machine learning to structured health data, with a focus on reproducibility and deployment.

 ---

-## 🗂️ Dataset
+##  Dataset
 - **Source:** [Kaggle — Stroke Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset)
 - **Size:** ~5,000 records, 11 features (e.g., age, BMI, hypertension, smoking status).
 - **Preprocessing:**